 - 2 carrots, roughly chopped

-- Prep: Take the turkey out of the fridge 1–2 hours before cooking so it reaches room temperature.
-Check the cavity for giblets, remove them, and place them in a roasting tray for extra flavor in your gravy.
-Warm the butter in your hands and massage it all over the turkey, making sure to cover every part.
-Season generously with salt and black pepper.
+Take your turkey out of the fridge 1–2 hours before roasting—this helps it cook evenly.
+Check the cavity for giblets (don’t toss them; they’re gold for gravy) and place them in the roasting tray.
+Warm the butter in your hands and massage it generously all over the turkey—get into every nook, even under the skin if you can.
+Season it all over with sea salt and black pepper.

-- Check Doneness: Insert a knife into the thickest part of the thigh—if the juices run clear, it’s done.
-A meat thermometer should read 65°C / 149°F for a high-quality bird or 70°C / 158°F for a supermarket turkey.
-Tilt the turkey using tongs to drain juices into the tray, then transfer it to a platter, cover with foil and a tea towel, and rest for up to 2 hours.
+To test doneness, insert a knife into the thickest part of the thigh—if the juices run clear, you’re good.
+If you’re using a meat thermometer (which I highly recommend), aim for 65°C / 149°F for high-quality birds, or 70°C / 158°F for supermarket turkeys.
+Tilt the turkey to let the juices flow back into the tray, then rest the bird under foil and a tea towel for up to 2 hours before carving.

 Recipe Tips